mbartsch/eks-plugin/README.md

 * jq

-# THIS IS THE DEVEL VERSION INFO BELOW IS NOT ACCURATE
+# THIS IS THE DEVEL VERSION INFO BELOW MAY NOT BE ACCURATE

 ## Installation